-Single-deck train units can be subdivided into train units with 3 carriages and train units with 4 carriages.
+Single-deck train units can be subdivided into train units with three or four carriages.
 In this paper, we focus on the circulation of such single-deck train units.
-Each train unit has fixed capacities of first class and second class seats.
+Each train unit has fixed capacities of firstand second-class seats.
 These capacities are more or less linear in the number of carriages per train unit.
-Single deck train units with 3 or 4 carriages may be combined with each other into one longer train.
-The latter implies that for each type not only the number of train units in each train is to be determined, but also their order in the train.
+Single-deck train units with three or four carriages may be combined with each other into one longer train.
+The latter implies that for each type, not only the number of train units in each train is to be determined, but also their order in the train.
 This is explained later in this section.

 An ordered sequence of train units in a train is called a composition.
-For example, if "3" and "4" denote single-deck train units with 3 and 4 carriages, respectively, then "344" and "434" indicate different compositions.
+For example, if "3" and "4" denote single-deck train units with three and four carriages, respectively, then "344" and "434" indicate different compositions.
 The notation here is such that both compositions have a train unit of type "4" in front (in other words, the trains move from left to right).

-Coupling train units onto a train or uncoupling train units from a train has to be carried out in the short period (typically just a few minutes) between a train's arrival at a station and its subsequent departure from that station.
-In order to minimize the time required for the involved shunting movements, train units are usually coupled onto the front end of an incoming train, and uncoupled from the rear end of a leaving train.
+Coupling train units onto a train or uncoupling train units from a train has to be carried out in the short period (typically just a few minutes) between a train's arrival at a station, and its subsequent departure from that station.
+To minimize the time required for the involved shunting movements, train units are usually coupled onto the front end of an incoming train, and uncoupled from the rear end of a leaving train.
 Only if the difference between the departure time and the arrival time of a train is sufficiently large, more complicated shunting movements may be carried out.

 From a capacity point of view, the earlier mentioned compositions "344" and "434" are identical.
-However, these compositions have different transition possibilities: the train unit of type "3" can be uncoupled easily from the composition "344", whereas the latter is not the case for the composition "434".
-In case of the composition "344", the train unit of type "3" can be uncoupled from the train and the remaining part of the train (with composition "44") can proceed without being disturbed by the uncoupled train unit.
-In case of the composition "434", uncoupling the train unit of type "3" would require several shunting operations which usually requires too much time.
-In this case, uncoupling the rear train unit of type "4" would be easy, but if one really wants to uncouple the train unit of type "3", then uncoupling the train unit of type "4" may conflict with the train's passenger demand later on.
+However, these compositions have different transition possibilities: the train unit of type "3" can be uncoupled easily from the composition "344," whereas the latter is not the case for the composition "434."
+In case of the composition "344," the train unit of type "3" can be uncoupled from the train, and the remaining part of the train (with composition "44") can proceed without being disturbed by the uncoupled train unit.
+Recall that trains are assumed to move from left to right.
+In case of the composition "434," uncoupling the train unit of type "3" would require several shunting operations, which usually requires too much time.
+In this case, uncoupling the rear train unit of type "4" would also be easy, but if one really wants to uncouple the train unit of type "3," then uncoupling the train unit of type "4" may conflict with the train's forecasted passenger demand later on.

-The fact that train units can be subdivided into different types complicates both the planning process and the daily operations significantly.
-However, the gain is that per train a better match between the expected number of passengers (demand) and the provided number of seats (supply) can be realized.
-For example, with train units with a length of 4 carriages, only trains with 4, 8, or 12 carriages can be composed.
-However, a combination of train units with 3 and 4 carriages may give rise to trains with 3, 4, 6, 7, 8, 9, 10, 11 and 12 carriages.
+Because train units can be subdivided into different types significantly complicates both the planning process and the daily operations.
+However, the gain is that, per train, a better match between the expected number of passengers (demand) and the provided number of seats (supply) can be realized.
+For example, train units with a length of 4 carriages can compose only trains with 4, 8, or 12 carriages.
+However, a combination of train units with 3 and 4 carriages may give rise to trains with 3, 4, 6, 7, 8, 9, 10, 11, and 12 carriages.
 Note that each train should not be longer than the shortest platform of the stations along the train's route, and certainly not longer than 12 carriages.

-2.2 Further details of the problem
+2.2.
+Further Details of the Problem